rakytap/sequential-quantum-gate-decomposer/README.md

 ### Example code snippet

 Here we provide an example to use the SQUANDER package.
 The following python interface is accessible from version 1.8.0.
-We use two optimization engines for the decomposition:
+In this example we use two optimization engines for the decomposition:
 1. An evolutionary engine called AGENTS
 2. Second order gradient descend algorithm (BFGS)